-In our most recent webinar, James Sinclair of EnterpriseAlumni is joined by panelist Richard Millington, the founder of FeverBee and author of both ‘Buzzing Communities’ and ‘The Indispensable Community’.
+In our most recent webinar, EnterpriseAlumni is joined by panelist Richard Millington, the founder of FeverBee and author of both ‘Buzzing Communities’ and ‘The Indispensable Community’.

 Recognizing The Value Of An Alumni Community